CLINICAL and Activity VOLUNTEERS

 Bebe has more than 20 years experience providing psychotherapy to individuals, couples, and families.
 She donates 100% of her time.
 She has seen a wide range of clients who are dealing with anxiety, depression, bipolar disorder, substance abuse issues, and post traumatic stress disorder.
 Her preferred modalities include long-term psychodynamic and cognitive behavioral therapy.

-Donna Kaiser is a licensed counselor, licensed marriage and family therapist, and board-certified art therapist with over 20 years of experience providing individual, group, and family therapy in a variety of settings.
-She has expertise in Mindfulness-based Art Therapy (MBAT) used to promote well-being and loving kindness toward oneself and others.
+Donna is a licensed counselor, licensed marriage and family therapist, and board-certified art therapist with over 20 years of experience providing individual, group, and family therapy in a variety of settings.
+She has expertise in attachment-informed approaches to and is a certified practitioner of Mindfulness-based Art Therapy.
+Donna incorporates feminist principles into therapy and emphasizes the importance of collaboration between client and therapist in creating therapy goals.

 EMILY LEWIs, LCSW